May Gray: The Cloudy Secret Every Gay Traveler Should Know

 Here's the thing: a gay trip to San Diego was never only about the beach.
 The city's queer culture lives in its neighborhoods, its bars, its restaurants, and its streets — and May Gray gives you the perfect excuse to lean into all of it.

-Overcast mornings are made for leisurely brunches in Hillcrest, gallery-hopping in North Park, and long coffees on patios that aren't yet baking in summer sun.
+Overcast mornings are made for leisurely brunches in Hillcrest at places like Uptown Tavern or Urban Mo’s, gallery-hopping in North Park, and long coffees on patios that aren't yet baking in summer sun.
 The temperatures are ideal for walking, the crowds are thinner, and the city's LGBTQ+ venues are fully humming without the peak-season price spikes.

-May also sits just before San Diego Pride in July — which means the community energy is building, local events are picking up, and you can often catch warm-up parties, community fundraisers, and queer pop-ups that don't make it onto the big tourism radar.
+May also sits a few months before San Diego Pride in July — which means the community energy is building, local events are picking up, and you can often catch warm-up parties, community fundraisers, and queer pop-ups that don't make it onto the big tourism radar.

 The Gay Neighborhood: Hillcrest

-On a May Gray morning, grab coffee at a Hillcrest café, wander the neighborhood farmers market (Sundays on Normal Street), and work your way into the day.
+On a May Gray morning, grab coffee at a Hillcrest café like Lestat’s or Better Buzz, wander the neighborhood farmers market (Sundays on Normal Street), and work your way into the day.
 By early afternoon, head coastward to see if the sun has burned through.

 LGBTQ+ Traveler Tip

 On a May Gray morning, skip the beach and head straight to Hillcrest for brunch, then walk down to Balboa Park for the afternoon.
-If the sun burns through by 2pm, you've still got time to catch sunset at Black's Beach.
+If the sun burns through by 2pm, you've still got time to catch sunset at Black's Beach (just be careful navigating the infamous “goat trail” down the side of the cliff).
 That's a perfect San Diego gay day right there.

 Best Months to Visit for LGBTQ+ Travelers